Login

 Bench marks

-When an area is surveyed using sophisticated equipment as is done these days, or comparatively simple triangulation as was used in the past, you always needed to refer your measured levels to a fixed point.
+Whether an area is surveyed using sophisticated equipment as is done these days, or comparatively simple triangulation as was used in the past, you always need to refer your measured levels to a fixed point.
 And you needed to be able to return to that spot again to check or record changes such as with property ownership and development.
 Being able to refer to a fixed known point is crucial.

-The term benchmark, bench mark, or survey benchmark originates from the chiseled horizontal marks that surveyors made in stone structures, into which an angle iron could be placed to form a "bench" for a leveling rod, thus ensuring that a leveling rod could be accurately repositioned in the same place in the future.
+The term benchmarkbench mark, or survey benchmark originates from the chiseled horizontal marks that surveyors made in stone structures, into which an angle iron could be placed to form a "bench" for a leveling rod, thus ensuring that a leveling rod could be accurately repositioned in the same place in the future.
 These marks were usually indicated with a chiseled arrow – specifically a broad arrow – below the horizontal line.
 A benchmark is a type of survey marker.

 The term is generally applied to any item used to mark a point as an elevation reference.
 Frequently, bronze or aluminum disks are set in stone or concrete, or on rods driven deeply into the earth to provide a stable elevation point.
 If an elevation is marked on a map, but there is no physical mark on the ground, it is a spot height.
 [Wiki]

 If you are intrigued by bench marks, this website is for you.
 See the link below.
-The interactive benchmark archive.
+The interactive benchmark archive

 It can be great fun to locate as many as possible near your area.
 Unfortunately though, not all have been maintained and may have been lost, but those that can be found will be carved into the sides of old buildings or on kerbstones.
 Bench Mark Bagging is a pastime that is described in the Mrs Physics blog.
 See the link below.
 So instead of just going for a walk you arm yourself with a map, put a grid reference on your smartphone and off you set with a description of the position of the benchmark.
 By exploring this way, you will most likely find places and features you would mornally have missed.

 Instructions on the maps.
 You can choose between satellite imagery or simple maps.
+Satellite views are generally easiest to use.

 Trig points / triangulation pillars